Norway is “designed for Skiing”. Especially in the west where you have endless ranges of mountains.

 Skiing to Mt Skåla in Nordfjord.
 Video: Anders Vestergård

-The mountains in the Sogndal Area are well known for it´s powder snow and fjord view.
-And Hodlekve Ski Resort in the Sogndalsdalen Valley is great for skiing in the well prepared slopes and also for it´s offpiste skiing.
+The mountains in the Sogndal Area are well known for it´s snow and fjord view.
+And Hodlekve Ski Resort in the Sogndalsdalen Valley is great for skiing in the well prepared slopes and also for it´s crosscountry skiing.
 In Sogndal, they even make they´re own skis, SGN Skis, design to fit the Norwegian Mountains.

 There are three Summer Ski Centres in Norway, all of them are located on glaciers.
 Stryn Summer Ski is located by the Strynefjell National Tourist Route, on a glacier arm of the Jostedalsbreen Glacier.
 Galdhøpiggen Summer Ski is the one with the highest altitude, just below Mt Galdhøpiggen.
 Folgefonna Glacier Resort is located on the Folgefonna Glacier in Hardanger, with fjord view to the Hardangerfjord.